New York CEO shooting mapped: Movements of Brian Thompson gunman

 The shooter was then spotted walking alone to the Hilton about five minutes before the victim arrived, police said.

-The killer lay in wait before he opened fire outside the hotel at approximately 6:46 a.m, striking Thompson, 50, from point blank range in the back and right calf, the NYPD said.
+The killer lay in wait before he opened fire outside the hotel at approximately 6:46 a.m, striking Thompson, 50, at point blank range in the back and right calf, the NYPD said.

-After the attack, the suspect crossed the street near the Hilton Hotel and fled through an alleyway before hopping on an electric bike on 55th Street, investigators told CNN.
+After the attack, the suspect crossed the street near the Hilton Hotel and fled through an alleyway before hopping on an electric bike on 55th Street.

-The gunman headed north on 6th Avenue towards Central Park, where he was last seen at 6:48 a.m.

 Ten days prior to the attack, the suspect is said to have traveled to New York City by a Greyhound bus which originated in Atlanta, law enforcements sources told CNN.
 It is not clear where the suspect got on the vehicle.

-Surveillance footage shows the suspect getting off the bus in New York around 9 p.m.
-ET on November 24.
-That day, he was seen walking through the Port Authority Bus Terminal in Manhattan, one source said.
+Surveillance footage shows the suspect getting off the bus in New York around 9 p.m. on November 24.

-The suspect then checked into he HI New York City Hostel on Amsterdam Avenue near 104th Street in Manhattan, sources told The New York Times.

-He is said to have used a fake New Jersey identification book the room, a senior law enforcement official told the newspaper.
+The suspect then took a cab to the HI New York City Hostel on Amsterdam Avenue near 104th Street in Manhattan, CNN reports.
+Investigators said he used a fake New Jersey ID to book a multi-person room, where he stayed with two other men.

 The suspect was then was said to have checked out of the hostel on November 29, before once again checking back in on November 30